華文

 3. Adopt bridge audits.
 Ensure platforms publish relational health metrics quarterly; have third parties verify.

 4. Join a safety federation.
-Contribute to and consume from a shared threat registry; localize enforcement.
+Contribute to and consume from a shared threat registry; localise enforcement.

 5. Default to civic ranking rules.
 In civic contexts, make feeds reward reason-giving, contestability, and cross-group cooperation rather than outrage.